BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_06.md

 !enc(894)

-There's something all of these wild Pokémon have in common... hmm...
+There's something all of these wild Pokemon have in common... hmm...

 Anyways, we'll get our quest above.
 Collecting three Nanab Berries?
 Simple!